floweredscarf/su25/policies/index.md

 **To use a project slip day, go to the Extensions tab on Beacon.
 If you have enough slip days remaining, you may select your assignment and your new due date**.

-No extensions will be granted for project checkpoints and project 3 with the exception of DSP extension accommodations.
+**No extensions will be granted for project checkpoints and Project 3** (with the exception of DSP extension accommodations).

 #### DSP Accommodations

 We will be honoring DSP accommodations for extensions on assignments.
-For any assignment, students with the extension accommodations can receive an automatic one day extension on any assignment.
+For any assignment, students with extension accommodations can receive an automatic extension on any assignment in accordance with your accommodation letter.

 **To request for a DSP-related extension, go to the "DSP Extensions" section under the Extensions tab on Beacon.
 We will check your DSP record for extensions related accommodations.**

 #### Extenuating Circumstances

 We define extenuating circumstances as circumstances outside of the student's control that directly inhibits the student's ability to complete assignments in a timely manner.
 Some examples include unforeseen physical/mental health crises, technical issues (broken laptop),